DonaldET3/tools_POSIX/README.md

 _______

+## list
+make a list of file names

+A list of files and directories are entered into the command line, then the program writes a list of file paths to standard output separated by newline characters.
+With the appropriate options, the program can output just regular files, just directories, or both.

+### options
+h: help
+f: output regular file paths
+d: output directory paths
+s: prepend file size in bytes to each file name

+_______

 ## stow
 Takes data from either standard input or a specified file and outputs it to standard output or a specified file in a format that allows the data to be retrieved from media without an end-of-file indicator.
 If the program is in retrieve mode, then the operation is reversed.